AB-CE/abce/doc/Database.rst

 .. default-domain::database.Database

-There are three different ways of observing your agents:
+There are different ways of observing your agents:

-Trade Logging
+Trade Logging:
 	ABCE by default logs all trade and creates a SAM or IO matrix.

-Manual in agent logging
+Manual in agent logging:
 	An agent is instructed to log a variable with :py:meth:`.log` or a change in a variable with :py:meth:`.log_change`.

+Aggregate Data:
+    :py:meth:`.aggregate` save agents possessions and variable aggregated over a group

-Panel Data
+Panel Data:
-	:py:meth:`.panel_data` creates panel data for all agents in a specific agent group at a specific point in every round.
+	:py:meth:`.panel` creates panel data for all agents in a specific agent group at a specific point in every round.
 It is set in start.py

 How to retrieve the Simulation results is explained in :doc:`simulation_results`